vlfed-mage/CLRS/README.md

 - **Play/Pause** - Start or stop the automatic animation
 - **Previous/Next** - Step backward or forward through each operation
 - **Reset** - Return to the first step
-- **New Array** - Generate a random array to sort
+- **New Array/Data** - Generate new random data for the algorithm
 - **Speed Slider** - Adjust animation speed (100ms - 2000ms per step)

-### Understanding the Visualizations

-Each algorithm uses color coding to help you understand what's happening at each step.
-The specific meaning of colors may vary by algorithm, but generally:

-- **Blue** - Active elements (being processed, compared, or merged)
-- **Yellow** - Secondary context (comparison targets, active ranges)
-- **Green** - Sorted or finalized elements
-- **Gray** - Inactive or unsorted elements
+Each visualizer includes:
+- **Color-coded visualization** - Visual representation with color coding to highlight different states
+- **Code panel** - Real TypeScript code with synchronized highlighting
+- **Legend** - Explanation of what each color represents

-Refer to the legend on each algorithm's page for specific color meanings.
+**Note**: Color meanings and visual representations vary by algorithm.
+Always refer to the legend on each algorithm's page for specific details.

 ## 🛠️ Adding New Algorithms